valhuber/genai_demo_agentic_runtime/README.md

 ### How It Works: The Log Tells the Story

-When you add an item to a line item for an order, the debug console shows exactly what happens:
+When you add an item to a line item for an order (e.g. via the Admin App), the debug console shows exactly what happens:

 ![logic-log](images/ai%20logic%20log.png)